Red Hen Publications

 It was also from the Weasley’s Aunt Muriel that we get the information that Ariana had never been seen by any of the Healers at St Mungos.
 We do not know just where the tale that Kendra was Muggle-born and trying to deny it came from.
 But that tale is not exactly friendly, either.

-HOWEVER: according to Rita Skeeter, we are left with the impression that Bathilda continued in the understanding that the Dumbledore girl was a Squib, even when Rita spoke with her when Bathilda was ancient and ga-ga, nearly a century after the whole tragedy had concluded.
+HOWEVER: according to Rita Skeeter, we are left with the impression that Bathilda continued in the understanding that the Dumbledore girl was a Squib, even when Rita spoke with her once Bathilda was ancient and ga-ga, nearly a century after the whole tragedy had concluded.

 Or was this just the spin that Rita chose to put on the matter?

 Excuse me?
 Gellert Grindelwald was Bathilda’s great-nephew.
 He was Albus’s new best friend forever.
-In fact she is the one who probably introduced them since Gellert had already been expelled from Durmstrang and had been packed off to live with his aunt in Britain by the time Albus came home to arrange for his mother’s funeral.
+In fact she is the one who probably introduced them since Gellert had already been expelled from Durmstrang and had been packed off to live with his aunt in Britain by the time Albus was called home to arrange for his mother’s funeral.

 And yet somehow Gellert’s aunt, with whom he was living, never learned that the girl was a witch, unable to control her magic, and needed to be kept in seclusion for her own safety?
 Bathilda had no problem telling Rita about how the two boys had struck up that extraordinarily intimate friendship after Kendra’s death and before Ariana’s.
 That could certainly have been of not that much greater interest than the poor little witch who had to be handled with kid gloves.
 After all, Gellert had obviously been welcomed into the Dumbledore’s home by Albus and knew all about it.
 Aberforth found him there by the time he got home from Hogwarts.